-Most men operate on a linear 24-hour hormonal cycle, during which they experience higher levels of testosterone in the morning and lower levels at night as they wind down and sleep.
+Most men operate on a linear 24-hour hormonal cycle, during which they experience higher levels of testosterone in the morning and lower levels in the night as they wind down and sleep.
 This helps them achieve synchronicity with the standard workday.
-But what if not all bodies follow a 24-hour cycle?
-What if morning doesn’t always mean a fresh start?
+But what if not all bodies follow 24-hour cycles?
+What if a morning doesn’t always mean a fresh start?

 Time to Sync Up: Optimising Work According to the Menstrual Cycle

 Menstruation-related symptoms cause decreased productivity an average of 23 days per year.
 The reason for this isn’t because women and people with cycles are less productive individuals, but because the standard workday schedule might not be optimised for menstruating people.
 Studies have shown that increased sensitivity and awareness around menstrual health in the workplace can have huge benefits for employees and employers alike.

 The menstrual cycle is comprised of four phases: menstrual, follicular, ovulation, and luteal.
 We know that certain tasks and activities are easier to perform effectively at different menstrual phases.
 For example, during the late follicular phase leading up to ovulation, many women and people with cycles may experience higher levels of productivity and focus due to increased estrogen levels.
 If big presentations and networking can be scheduled at the same time as ovulation, which occurs around halfway through the menstrual cycle, they could be performed with less effort and more fulfilment.
 During the luteal phase, solo tasks and reflective exercises can come more naturally.
 If women and people with cycles can tap into these different phases and align their individual schedules with their menstrual cycles, we should expect to see a decrease in days lost to menstrual-related absenteeism and presenteeism at work.